Article

 5 Species of Cover Crops to Try This Fall

-August 11, 2023 | By Seth Spire, ForGround by Bayer Sustainable Systems Agronomist
+Written by: Seth Spire, ForGround by Bayer Sustainable Systems Agronomist

 Tis the season!
 No, we’re not talking about the holiday season— we’re talking about cover crop season!
 It’s finally here, and soon cover crops will be flown on aerially, drilled into the soil, or applied via other planting methods across the country.
 Whether you are a new cover crop user or a seasoned veteran, it’s never too early to start thinking about what you intend to plant.
 Adding cover crops to your operation can be a step in the right direction to improve the health of your soil.
 In this article, we will highlight 5 different species for you to consider utilizing this fall to meet your goals.